esvirin/fsm/README.md

 # 2. What quality controls were or not used?
 Little explanation:

 The implementation uses TypeScript typing as a quality control, ensuring that only valid states and events can be used, preventing many runtime errors.
 The useMemo hook provides performance-related control by memoizing action functions to avoid unnecessary re-renders.
-However, there are no runtime checks for invalid transitions—they are silently ignored—so adding warnings or errors could improve runtime reliability.
 The component is also dependency-free, relying only on React itself, which minimizes potential issues from third-party libraries.

 # useMachine